Thesis Title: Fitting Manifestations: Epiphany in Alice Oswald, Kathleen Jamie, Liz Berry and Joanne Dixon

 Orchard Activity Day: 17th April, family poetry trail and activity, read the poems composed here

-St. Ann's Academy Primary School writing workshop: 28th April, the poem written by the children and myself is now displayed on a permanent interpretation board at the dig site, read the full poem here.
+St. Ann's Academy Primary School 'Dig for History' writing workshop: 28th April, the poem written by the children and myself is now displayed on a permanent interpretation board at the dig site, read the full poem here.

 Ongoing creative writing workshops with Nature in Mind - see the leaflet here.

-New work from Nature in Mind coming soon as part of the Journey to Justice CDF.
+Nature in Mind and Journey to Justice CDF

 Creative writing packshave been produced for gardeners and delivered to the allotments.
 See the packs here

 Short Fiction: ‘My Creatures Die, Every One’, ‘Alone’ and ‘Ardea Cinerea’, Species:New Writers (NTU Creative Writing Anthology, Nottingham: Launderette Publications, 2012)